Skip to content

 Facebook vs Facebusks: Protecting trademarks in a competitive industry

-Tom Lingardby Tom Lingard26 November 2014
+Tom Lingardby Diana Goldner26 November 2014

 Here, we consider the pivotal role trademarks can play in connecting with consumers as well as the importance of protecting them and avoiding infringement.